StudentLoans999/Cloud-Resume-Challenge/Steps 2-7/Website Creation and Hosting Journey.md

-***
-Summary:

-***
 My journey to complete Step 2-7 (creating and hosting a static website).

 Below I listed the actions I took

 ***
+# Summary: #
-Step 1 ; Registered a domain (davidrichey.org) using Route 53 in AWS (https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html)
+**Step 1 - Registered a domain (davidrichey.org) using Route 53 in AWS (https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html)**
-***

-Step 2 ; Created a bucket in AWS called myresume.davidrichey.org (needed to put the domain in the name so that DNS can route to the bucket in a later step) (https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html)
+**Step 2 - Created a bucket in AWS called myresume.davidrichey.org (needed to put the domain in the name so that DNS can route to the bucket in a later step) (https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html)**

   Enabled Static Website hosting with the Index document set as index.html and the Error document set as error.html